 All insurance premiums are deducted on the first check of each month, except for State Group Life (SGL) Insurance.
 SGL premiums are deducted on the second check of each month.

-Union dues, Parking, Employee Reimbursement Account (ERA) and Tax Shelter deductions are taken every check.
+Parking, Employee Reimbursement Account (ERA) and Tax Shelter deductions are taken every check.

 Pre-tax deductions and Taxable Income

 Pre-tax deductions such as parking, health, dental and life insurances lower your taxable wage for income tax and FICA (social security and medicare).
 The pre-tax insurance deductions fall under the Internal Revenue Code Section 125.
 The pre-tax parking deductions fall under the Internal Revenue Code Section 132.

 Tax Shelter Annuities (TSA) and Deferred Compensation (WDC) deductions only reduce the federal and state taxable wages (income tax).

 Earnings statements for employees are sent to the employee’s campus work address.